Currently drawing up a lesson plan for my first “real” class tomorrow. Hopefully that all goes well.

 Oh yeah, forgot to say this- don’t worry about your medical clearance taking a while or anything.
 Mine took FOREVER to go through, if only because my doctor kept fudging the paperwork.
 Looking forward to meeting you this Spring!

-the-soul-that-lives-within asked: Hi!
+the-soul-that-lives-within said: Hi!
 Congrats on completing your training!
 I applied to Peace Corps in September and was just wondering if I could use you as a resource (questions on the process, etc).
 I was nominated for English teaching also.
 That's why I asked you.
 If not that's fine.
 Again, congrats!

 Sure, ask away!
 That being said, Peace Corps’ internal processes for doing things are often mystifying to myself as well, so I may not be much help depending on what you are asking about, i.e. country placement or departure date.
 I can’t think of a single PCV who is entirely certain how those work…